How European collaboration is driving an open source revolution in the chip space

 Open source computing emerged in 1991, when engineer Linus Torvalds created a new computer operating system – the Linux operating system kernel – and released its source code for free.

-Open source comes to semiconductors
+Open source comes to semiconductor

 The RISC in RISC-V stands for Reduced Instruction Set Computer.
 Instruction set architectures are critical.
 They specify what the processor is capable of doing – and how it gets done.
 Obviously, ISAs with fewer commands – ‘reduced instruction sets’ – execute faster and use less memory.
 This is especially important when making chips for mobile and embedded devices, where size and power consumption are limited.

-One company, Arm Holdings, spotted the potential for RISC technology early.
+Arm Holdings, spotted the potential for RISC technology early.
 It developed proprietary licences in the 1990s and eventually dominated the world of smartphones and connected objects.
 ARM tech helped smartphone engineers to re-define what is possible in a mobile device.

 But not RISC-V offers an alternative to Arm – and other proprietary ISAs such as Intel’s x86.
 We can list its benefits as follows:

-· Flexible: developers can customise for specific use cases, resulting in faster development cycles and better performance
+- Flexible: developers can customise for specific use cases, resulting in faster development cycles and better performance.

-· Autonomous: developers can fine-tune their systems without relying on third parties or incurring additional license fees
+- Autonomous: developers can fine-tune their systems without relying on third parties or incurring additional license fees.

-· Visible: it’s open so developers can have more visibility into the code base
+- Visible: it’s open so developers can have more visibility into the code base.

-· Affordable: open source so no licence fee – and also no need to buy a commercial chip with more capability than needed
+- Affordable: open source so no licence fee – and also no need to buy a commercial chip with more capability than needed.

-· Independence: a privately-owned ISA brings the risk of export bans and other restrictions.
+- Independence: a privately-owned ISA brings the risk of export bans and other restrictions.
 With open source, there’s no owner to restrict access.

+Founded in 2015, RISC-V International now has 3,950 members, including Google, Qualcomm, Intel, and Nvidia.
 The project is genuinely global.
 This summer’s RISC-V Summit welcomed attendees from 40 countries.
 Already, companies all over the world are already adopting the tech.
 The top ten RISC-V startups in China are estimated to have funding of over $1 billion.
 And in the US, startup SiFive raised $175 million to value the company at over $2.5 billion.
 In August 2024, it launched its first RISC-V solution for data centres.

 Europe’s tech sector commits to RISC-V

+The EU allocated €270 million to RISC-V in 2022, aiming to reduce reliance on Chinese supply chains and compete with the US and Asia.
 European activity around RISC-V is already accelerating.
 In 2023, the EU launched an initiative between the EU’s EuroHPC body and a consortium of industry firms, research organisations and institutions.
 It wants to build an EU-wide RISC-V ecosystem to embed the tech in mass market products.

 Moving RISC-V from concept to product